 Thank you for sharing your experience and skills with students!
-As a Nepris participant, we wanted to give you some information on how we vet professionals.
-School districts across the country have policies and expectations that we must meet which includes the vetting of our participating professionals.
+As a Pathful Connect participant, we wanted to give you our processes on how we vet professionals.
+School districts across the country have policies and expectations that we must meet which include the vetting of our participating professionals.

 PART 1: Third Party Verification